 What if we could put more preventative social intervention in place before clinical intervention became so necessary?
 Men’s Health Forum explored how to best make mental health services work for men, and found that informal, non-clinical environments with a focus on tasks often provide the opportunity for frank yet caring conversation to unfold, in part because of the balance between ‘giving’ skills and experience as well as ‘taking’ advice and support.

 It’s not a quick fix.
 Meaningful relationships are fostered over time.
-So, we can appreciate that friendships can’t be rushed, but that often the best ways to nurture them involves learning or sharing new skills with others, working towards a common goal, or engaging in a mutual interest.
+So, we can appreciate that friendships can’t be rushed, but that often the best ways to nurture them involves learning or sharing new skills with others, working towards a common goal, or engaging in mutual interest.
 Let’s magnify not minimise the by-products of these opportunities: community.

 Life is busy, especially for single parents.
 Prioritising our own needs when we have so many other responsibilities can feel difficult, especially if the build-up of stressors has already detrimentally affected our mood, motivation and confidence.
 See that taking the time to regularly engage in group-based activities is a necessary investment rather than a luxury pastime.
-Having a tangible outcome from participating in an activity also makes it easier to justify.
+Having a tangible outcome from participating in activity also makes it easier to justify.

 Regular commitment to rewarding and enjoyable experiential learning really can have a positive impact on our lives in the round, making us more resilient and in turn, more able to provide the care and attention our loved ones deserve.